LA COUPOLE‘S 3D PLANETARIUM

-All year round, the 3D Planetarium schedules sessions for the general public at 12.15, 14.00, 15.15 and 16.45, with an extra session at 11.00 on weekends and public holidays, and during the French school holidays (zone B).
+All year round, the 3D Planetarium schedules sessions for the public at 12.15, 14.00, 15.15 and 16.45, with an extra session at 11.00 on weekends and public holidays, and during the French school holidays (zone B).
 There is also a session at 18.00 during the months of July and August.

-To see our programme during school holidays (French zone B), click here.
+To see our programme during French school holidays (zone B), click here.